Transience in law for symmetric random walks in infinite measure: Introduction

 Regardless of symmetry assumptions on $\mu$, the proof of \Cref{TH1} still yields convergence to $0$ in Cesàro-averages.

 In Section 3, we use \Cref{TH1} to address our original question concerning the escape of mass of homogeneous walks on infinite volume spaces.
 We obtain the following result.

-\begin{theorem} Let $G$ be a semisimple connected real Lie group with finite center, $\Lambda \subseteq G$ a discrete subgroup of infinite covolume in $G$, and $\mu$ a probability measure on $G$ whose projections in the noncompact factors of $G$ are unbounded.
+\begin{theorem} Let $G$ be a semisimple connected real Lie group with finite center, $\Lambda \subseteq G$ a discrete subgroup of infinite covolume in $G$, and $\mu$ a probability measure on $G$ whose support generates a group with unbounded projections in the noncompact factors of $G$.

 Then for almost every $x \in G/\Lambda$, one has the weak-$\ast$ convergence:

 Moreover, if the probability measure $\mu$ is symmetric, then the convergence can be strengthened:

 \end{theorem}